Cataract Surgery

 Can cataracts come back?

 The cataract itself cannot return because the natural lens is removed.
-However, the membrane holding the IOL can become cloudy (posterior capsule opacification), which is easily treated with a quick laser procedure.
+However, the membrane holding the IOL can become cloudy (posterior capsule opacification), which is usually treated with a brief outpatient YAG laser procedure.

 What if I move during surgery?